ZhenyaKh/coco-beholder/README.md

 topology into the output directory using `tcpdump`.
 So for the example in the [drawing][1], eight PCAP dump files were recorded.

-Note: the maximum delay at both the side links and the central link (jitter not counted) can be specified with `-m` option.
+Note #1: The maximum delay at both the side links and the central link (jitter not counted) can be specified with `-m` option.
 To have a square-wave delay at the central link, set the maximum delay to the sum of the base delay and step.

+Note #2: The testing script runs `src/wrappers/<cc>.py setup_after_reboot` for
+each scheme in the layout file before launching any flows of the schemes, so the user does *not* have to manually set schemes up after every reboot.

 ## Analysis